Bombing ISIS in Syria will not tackle extremism in Brussels

 But some are hopeful that the combined power of young Muslim and mainstream moderates of the divide can overcome the religious and racial supremacists.
 “I believe in this generation,” insists Hassan Al Hilou.
 “We know how to accept everyone and their cultures, how to live together with love and not with hate.”

-For its part, the Belgian government immediately unveiled plans to resume airstrikes against ISIS targets, as if bombing Syria or Iraq would somehow de-radicalise extremists in Brussels.
+For its part, the Belgian government immediately unveiled plans to resume airstrikes against ISIS targets, as if bombing or Iraq would somehow de-radicalise extremists in Brussels.

 As I’ve argued in before, the government’s fixation on security and the “war on terrorism” diverts vital resources from the policies that would prevent the homegrown terrorist threat, which draws on the alienation, disenchantment, exclusion and marginalisation felt by inner-city Muslim youth, making them softer targets for extremist brainwashing.

-The way to deprive jihadist recruiters of a fresh supply of young people willing to die would be to give youth greater reasons to live, by promoting respectful integration and mutual tolerance, as well as investing in education and job creation.
+The way to deprive jihadist recruiters of a fresh supply of young people willing to die would be to give youth greater reasons to live, by promoting respectful and mutual tolerance, as well as investing in education and job creation.

 Follow Khaled Diab on Twitter.